AlwaysAError/VRChat-Avatar-Gallery/README.md

 VRChat Avatar Gallery or VRCAG allows any user to saves as many avatars as they want without silly restrictions like paying $9.99 a month for only 300 avatar save slots.

 # Known Issues
 Login menu crashing on login.
+Reason?
+Unknown at this time.

 # Feature's To Be Added In The Future
 Save all of your currently saved avatars,